Tune310/wearsArtist/README.md

 ###*About*

- Welcome to ***wearsArtist***, inpsired by love for self-expression, creativity, art and collaboration amongst other artist. (more to be added later)
+ Welcome to ***wearsArtist***, inpsired by love for self-expression, creativity, art and collaboration amongst other artist.

 ###Instructions

  - Create an account, Specify your name, Email, and password.

- - To create an account to log in.... since my sites is mvp go 2 click log in then click "Don't have an account" (MAY REMOVE)
+ - To create an account to log in click log in *"Don't have an account"* , or click on the dropwdown menu and go to *"Sign Up"*

+ - The *"Home"* button takes you the the root of the website

+ - When logged in a *"Profile"* Button will appear that links to your profile

- - Edit your profile and Upload your very own art designed by you or other artists, to expose yourself through your arts on the web.
+ - Create your profile and *"Upload"* your very own art designed by you or other artists, to expose yourself through your arts on the web.

+ - Use the *"Edit"* Button to add a Title & Description

+ - To delete an image click the *"Delete"* on the image you want to get rid of and confirm the confirmation

  - Give a description of your arts labeling yourself or who ever created the art.